rdey/graphql-bundle-fork/UPGRADE.md

 ### Change arguments of `TypeGenerator` class

-The `Overblog\GraphQLBundle\Generator\TypeGenerator` service is used internally for compilation of GraphQL types.
+The `Redeye\GraphQLBundle\Generator\TypeGenerator` service is used internally for compilation of GraphQL types.
 If you overrode the service definition, please take into account the new constructor signature:

 ```php